Rands Management Glossary

 Product Manager — Ideally, the owner of a product.
 This person is clear on what the product is and where it is going.
 They often have to deal with pesky engineers who believe they know what the customers want.

 Program Manager — The owner of the schedule.
-Program managers are pretty much useless in small companies, but essential in any large product development group.
+Program managers are pretty much useless in small companies, but essential in any large product development organization with multiple interdependent teams.

 QA (Quality Assurance) — Individuals who find bugs.
 Also called Quality Engineering.